Aider-AI/aider/aider/website/docs/troubleshooting/edit-errors.md

 Most local models are just barely capable of working with aider, so editing errors are probably unavoidable.

+Local models which have been quantized are even more likely to have problems because they are not capable enough to follow aider's system prompts.

 ## Try the whole format

 Run aider with `--edit-format whole` if the model is using a different edit format.